madajaju/edgemere/docs-md/actors/devops/index.md

 ---
 layout: default
-title: Actor DevOps Engineer
+title: DevOps Engineer
 permalink: actor-devops
+parent: All Actors
 ---

 # DevOps Engineer

-Long description Continued on next line
+Responsible for the management of the automation of the delivery of applications and solutions in the organization.